yochaigal/cairn/wip/2e/bestiary.md

 8 HP, 15 STR, 14 DEX, 6 WIL, claws (d6+d6) or bite (d8)

 - Ferocious lycanthropes that can transform into a wolf-shape at will.
-- Mundane attacks are _impaired_ against werewolves, but weapons made of silver are _enhanced_.
+- Mundane attacks are _impaired_ against werewolves, but attacks with weapons made of silver are _enhanced_.
 - **Critical Damage**: Target becomes infected with lycanthropy, transforming into a werewolf by the next full moon.

 ## Wight